NC4K – Prologue

 The taxi driver stopped right outside the door of the B&B and helped me unship the heavy box from the back of his van.
 The journey to this point had been unremarkable – so much so, I wondered if I’d allowed myself too much time to get here.
 I had all afternoon and all of tomorrow to get my bike assembled, checked out, and anything broken or missing replaced.
 I was early, but the staff were there to check me in quickly and show me through to the lovely enclosed courtyard and garden at the rear.
 My box was far too heavy to lug up to the room, which was up two flights of stairs – one to the upper balcony, and another to the upper rooms.
 With nothing really to unpack, I dropped everything and headed for a quick lunch at a café in the square just meters from the huge wooden side entrance of the B&B. Fed and watered I wandered back to assemble my rig.

 The Trento valley is such a popular cycling area it wasn’t easy to identify other NC4K riders versus general cycle tourists.
-But in the bike rack opposite where I worked stood two bikes with something hard to define, but unmistakably the rigs of fellow participants.
-It was re-assuming to see that I the only one who liked to be prepared ahead of time – although it’d be some time before I met their owners and got the story of their preparations to this point.
+But in the bike rack opposite where I worked stood two bikes with something that was hard to define, but unmistakably marked them out as the rigs of fellow participants.
+It was reassuring to see I wasn’t the only one who liked to be prepared ahead of time – although it’d be a while before I met the owners of the rigs and got the story of their preparations to this point.
 My rear cage was too long to stand in the remaining slots of the stand, so it became the first of many that would arrive over the next day and occupy every free wall space on the ground and upper levels.

 Lunch eaten and bike ready, I headed out for a lesiurely test spin up to the nearest Bici grill (local cycling cafes) along the riverside path.
 It was just 8km away – perfect to make sure everything was in order on the bike.
 Along the way, I made what was intended to be a quick visit to a local bike shop – but which became a longer and more enjoyable affair than expected.
 I’d finished paying for the two CO2 bombs, getting my tyres up to pressure using the shop track pump, and was on the verge of leaving when I noticed beside me a superb, clearly handbuilt steel bike frame.
 It turned out the shop owner was also a frame builder, which of course ended up with a tour of his workshop to have a proper look at his setup and the wonderful machines he had in various stages of completion.
 If I hadn’t been about to start a 4,000km ride I’d have been tempted to add to my bike stable on the spot!